midiareshadi/cocoTB_as_testBench/README.md

 ### Basic examples in cocoTB
-This repository includes basic example to use cocoTB as a test bench.
+This repository includes some basic examples of using cocoTB as a test bench.